lukas9812/BitcoinPriceTracker/README.md

 - **Desktop Notifications**: Displays the Bitcoin price as a toast notification on your Windows desktop.
 - **Custom Sound Alert**: Plays a special sound with each notification to ensure you are always aware of the latest price.
 - **Background Operation**: Runs in the background, providing updates without interrupting your workflow.
+- **Change currency output**: This option is possible within appsettings.json file.
+Only rewrite CurrencyOutput to needed currency shortcut.